-The DfE's DBS Workforce Guides will be consulted when determining whether a position fits the child workforce criteria.
+The DfE's DBS Work force Guides will be consulted when determining whether a position fits the child work force criteria.

-The governing board will conduct the appropriate pre-employment checks for all prospective employees, including internal candidates and candidates who have lived or worked outside the UK.
+The governing board will conduct the appropriate pre-employment checks for al prospective employees, including internal candidates and candidates who have lived or worked outside the UK.